The Game: Penetrating the Secret Society of Pickup Artists: Summary

 Strauss stumbles across the community while working on an article.
 Intrigued by the subculture, he starts participating in the online discussion groups, mainly out of frustration with his own romantic life.
 As he becomes more and more involved in the romantic community, Strauss attends a bootcamp conducted by a man identified only as "Mystery".
 The bootcamp consists of Strauss and other participants approaching women, and then Mystery and his counterpart, Sin, giving them corrective advice on their behaviors, body language, and what to say.
 Strauss learns habits that, as he sees it, are often basic—and should have been taught to him by society in the first place.

 The book then narrates the journey of how Strauss goes through the stages of becoming a pickup artist (a description of the members of the community) and gains the pseudonym "Style".
 He befriends many of the pickup artists, particularly Mystery.
 A good deal of the book focuses on how to obtain the elusive upper hand, or just hand, in a relationship.
 Strauss advocates various methods, mostly from the point of view of heterosexual men.
 He offers further guidelines for the process of seduction, which include preparing things to say before going out and telling groups of women surreptitiously impressive stories.
 He also uses "false time constraints" (a reason that the conversation could end very soon) to put the woman of interest in a situation where she must convince the man she is interesting, discusses how to very slowly increase the amount of physical contact, and more.

 Strauss tells the story of his success, the spreading of the romantic community itself, and his life at "Project Hollywood", a high-end mansion and a lifestyle plan shared by Strauss, Mystery, Playboy, Papa, Tyler Durden, Herbal, and other members of the seduction community.
 He details how rivalries and animosity between members of the community lead to Project Hollywood's collapse and documents the start of "Real Social Dynamics" led by Tyler Durden and Papa.
 By the end of his story, Strauss concludes that a life of nothing but picking up women is "for losers", and he advocates incorporating pickup artist methods into a more balanced life.

-Jarrah recently translated the game book into Arabic.

 Strauss mentions his experiments with sleeping habits, personal grooming tips, and encounters with celebrities such as Scott Baio, Tom Cruise, Andy Dick, Paris Hilton, Courtney Love, Dennis Rodman, and Britney Spears.